glawrence/geoff-does-stuff-java/README.md

 `./gradlew build && java -jar ./build/libs/geoff-does-stuff-java-1.0-SNAPSHOT.jar`

+Alternatively to run a specific demo you can use the following:

+`java -cp ./build/libs/geoff-does-stuff-java-1.0-SNAPSHOT.jar com.geoffdoesstuff.java.demo.Optionals`

 ### Windows
 I have been using these as two separate commands on Windows, so starting with